 Bay of the beast £8.95 – The Kraken Black Spiced Rum, Wray & Nephew Rum, Cherry Heering Liqueur, Disaronno Amaretto, Blackberries & raspberries, Eager cranberry juice

-The Fine & Dandy cocktail was my favourite of the 2, very much like an alcoholic version of dandelion & burdock!
+The Fine & Dandy cocktail was my favourite, very much like an alcoholic version of dandelion & burdock!
 The Bay of the Beast packed a bit of a punch, having no less than 4 shots in it!

 For starter course we decided on Antipasti £18 – Cured meats, Italian olives, pickled gherkins, marinated mozzarella and toasted sourdough

 The cold meat selection was good, plentiful and really tasty.
 The only thing I would have added is some olive oil and balsamic vinegar to dip the bread in.

 The menu featured some very nice sounding cuts of steak, so naturally this had to be the choice for main course.
 We opted for the 8oz Fillet steak £24 served with confit tomato and Béarnaise sauce and a side of Triple cooked chips £3.50

 For me, steak is always best served medium rare.
 It was a bit more on the medium side which I thought made it a bit tough.
 But it was a really nice cut of steak, it just didn’t have that melt in the mouth effect!
 The Bearnaise sauce complemented the steak well and the seasonal vegetables were well cooked.
 Although, I did think the triple cooked chips were maybe a little overcooked.